jjose14-Jacob-Jose/SER515-Spring22-Team12/README.md

 Wheel Colider:
 The Wheel Collider is a special collider for grounded vehicles.
 It has built-in collision,detection, wheel physics, and a slip-based tire friction model.
 It can be used for objects other than wheels, but it is specifically designed for vehicles with wheels.

+Rover Structure Creation and Movement:

+This are the steps:

+[1] - Create a new Project

+[2] - Add a terrain

+[3] - Import some Assets
+The assets to import are the environment elements and the SmoothFollow script.

+[4] - Model the terrain
+Now lets model the terrain creating some mountains, applying textures, like grass and drawing the path.

+[5] - Add a empty game object
+This gameObject will be used as a container for the rover.

+[6] - Add a cube.
+Add a cube to the rover gameObject.
+Change the position of the cube for 0,0,0.
+Change the position of the gameObject rover so it stands inside the terrain.
+If you like you can add other cubes so the rover looks better.
+Add the cubes always as a child of the gameObject rover.
+Remover the cubes box colliders and add a rigidbody and a box collider to the gameObject rover.
+Change the box collider size so it matches the body of the rover.

+[7] - Add a cylinder
+The cylinder will be used to make the wheels.
+First we build one then its just copy and paste.
+Positioned the cylinder near the body of the rover, change the size and rotate it.
+It should look something like this.

+[8] - Remove the collider and add a wheelcollider
+Now that the wheel is in place remove the capsule collider and add a wheelcollider.
+This component is responsible for the calculations that will make the rover physics seam real.
+Last, but not least, make the wheel a child of the rover.
+If you test the rover, executing the scene, it will jump and the camera won't show the rover.
+First the camera, add the smoothfollow to it and define the target to be the rover.
+The distance should be 2.
+As for the rover it should have a mass of 1000, change it in the rigidbody.
+There it is.
+Just one wheel though.

+[9] - Copy and paste the Wheel
+At this point we should copy and past this wheel and position each in the corners of the rover.
+Each wheel should have a name according to the position.
+To make it possible to see the wheels spin we will add a material that looks like a rim.
+Next make a material with the texture and add the material to each wheel.
+It ain't pretty but its effective.

+[10] - Add a new C# script
+This script will control the behavior of the rover.
+This script should define an array for the wheels, the power of the motor and the max rotation angle of the side wheels.
+Drag the script to the rover gameObject and then drag each wheel to the array.
+Let's declare some private variables.
+And a function to simplify the code that needs to access the wheelcolliders.
+Next we need to read the user input and rotate the wheels colliders and the wheels After that the wheels should spin.
+In the end let's add the brakes and the engine.

 -------------------------------------------------------------------------------------------------------
 ------------------------------------------------------------------